chrisamsoc/EconoSky/README.md

  Factors taken into account include but are not limited to: time of booking, frequency of booking, holiday months, seat class.
  This program relies on djikstras algorithm to determine the cheapest possible flight combination from 3 alliances.
+ Program may be directly run from the econosky.jar file